IEF Roundtable on Building Carbon Management and Hydrogen Markets

 - Carbon Management and Hydrogen Market Advances – Policy & Industry Signposts

-Foster high-integrity state-of-the-art carbon management and hydrogen value chains; evolving business models and technologies that deliver on affordability, reliability, and sustainability. - Market Transparency – Data for Financing and Investment
+Fostering high-integrity state-of-the-art carbon management and hydrogen value chains; evolving business models and technologies that deliver on affordability, reliability, and sustainability. - Market Transparency – Data for Financing and Investment

-Leverage transparent, accessible data to facilitate and underpin investment decisions, scale up innovation, and mitigate risks across markets and industries. - Driving Global Collaboration
+Making use of transparent, accessible data to facilitate and underpin investment decisions, scale up innovation, and mitigate risks across markets and industries. - Driving Global Collaboration

 Concluding remarks to summarize shared insights and help align efforts among all stakeholders.

-Convening government policymakers, industry leaders, innovators, and experts from IEF’s global network, the Roundtable provides a unique platform to bridge perspectives and shape collective solutions to build new markets.
-Held under the Chatham House Rule, alongside the concurrent IEF Seminar on Energy Market Transparency, both meetings will further assist to uncover synergies and amplify the efforts of all invited IEF stakeholders and guests.
+Held under the Chatham House Rule, alongside the concurrent IEF Seminar on Energy Market Transparency, both meetings will further assist to uncover synergies and amplify the efforts producer consumer efforts.

 Key Questions